algosup/2024-2025-project-1-fpga-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 #### The environment

-The environment, following our requirements, will be separated into two different types of zones: the safe zones and the roads.
+The environment, following our requirements and our possibilities with the hardware we are using, will be separated into two different types of zones: the safe zones and the roads.
 They are distributed on every 15 rows that are available (described <a href="#distri-table">here</a>).
 On the roads, cars will go from left to right or right to left, depending on how it will be set for each row (described <a href="#distri-table">here</a>).

 We will use 3 different sprites for the cars, each of them fitting in one cell of the grid.
 Tow of the cars that we will use are up-scales from the original sprites, and one has been created by us.
 Each car will have its own row (described <a href="#distri-table">here</a>).
 They will also have different speeds, defined by lowest, medium and highest.
 The car 1 as a medium speed, the car 2 has the lowest speed and the car 3 has the highest.